EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 See the live demo here: [TODO]

 ## But there are other Three.js project templates!
 Why use this one?
-M4NG0 is relatively small and unopinionated.
+M4NG0 is relatively small and opinionated.
 It doesn't come with a lot of bells and whistles, but gives you the basics to build multi-scene three.js sites with animated html overlays (like the demo! ^).
-If you want to add physics, just import another npm package (I suggest ammo-physics).
+If you need to add physics, import ammo-physics with npm.
 If you're looking for a full game engine, this isn't it!

 ### Project Structure
 Okay, lets dive in.
 I've got a detailed "first steps" section below - but I suggest studying this section first to understand the basics of the project.

 Heres what you need to know:

 On page load, we create an instance of `Orchestrator`.
-Orchestrator keeps track of scroll events, and helps us transition between our scenes.
-It also initializes the `World` class, the `AssetLoader`, and all of your custom scenes.
+Orchestrator keeps track of events, and helps us transition between our scenes.

-Then it calls the async `init` function on `AssetLoader` to begin pulling the static assets like 3d models and textures.
+As soon as its ready, Orchestrator calls the async function `AssetLoader.init()` to begin pulling the static assets like 3d models and textures.
+This will ONLY pull assets that are referenced by Prefabs.
+Prefabs are the glue that connects art with code.
+Every asset must be defined as a prefab to exist in a scene.

-Once everything has finished loading in the background, `Orchestrator` will call the async function `init` on the first scene.
+Once everything has finished loading in the background, `Orchestrator` will call the async function `start` on the first scene.

+Scenes are defined by you!
+All scenes must extend the base class M4Scene.
+More on that later.

 ### Classes of note
 Orchestrator - Creates everything.
 Manages your scenes.
+Keeps track of events.
 AssetLoader - Loads all your assets asynchronously.
 Maintains them in an array, so you can reuse them in any scenes.
+M4Scene - Acts as the basic building block for your custom scenes.
+Should be extended for your own scenes.

 ### Assets
 If you have any models or textures to load, put them in
 - `./static/models`
 - `./static/textures`

-All assets in those folders will be loaded asynchronously on page load by the AssetLoader class.
+Assets in those folders will be loaded asynchronously on page load by the AssetLoader class.
+Note that we only load assets that are referened by prefabs!

 ### Prefabs
-TODO: Document this.

-### Scenes
-TODO: Document this.
+Prefabs are custom classes that define the form and function of an object.
+They specify which assets to pull and how those assets should behave in the scene.
+Everything is a prefab.

+Now that we've covered the basics, lets work toward making some modifications.

 ## First Steps - Setup
 Clone this project.